tolibear/NOOT-WARS/NOOT_WARS_Implementation_Plan.md

 - Round tracking is handled by the `RoundTracker` component
 - Game results are displayed in the `GameResult` component
 - Player choices are made through the `ChoiceButton` component
-- Next step is to integrate with local storage
+- Local storage implemented with comprehensive match history tracking
+- Added transaction recording capability for blockchain interactions

 ## Phase 2: Wallet Connection